johnwight/Cross-platform-Targeting-with-Adobe-Audience-Manager/README.md

     For more information on creating and registering webhooks, see [Introduction to Webhooks](https://github.com/adobeio/adobeio-events-documentation/blob/master/Webhook_docs_intro.md).

-Step 5: Adobe Audience Manager
+### <a name="Set-up-AM">Set Up Adobe Audience Manager</a>

-It’s a data management platform (DMP) that helps you build unique audience profiles so you can identify your most valuable segments and use them across any digital channel.
+Adobe Audience Manager is a data management platform (DMP) that helps you build unique audience profiles so you can identify your most valuable segments and use them across any digital channel.

 Go to Adobe Audience Manager.